Tracing Our Roots: The Pioneering Spirit of Early Homo sapiens.

 The Homo sapiens that contributed to the bulk of our “human” DNA pool were born in Africa about 70 millennia ago.
 Our ancestors migrated to the Middle East, Europe, and Asia mostly replacing other hominin species as they went.
 This migration marked the beginning of the spread of modern humans across the globe, ultimately leading to the incredible diversity of cultures, languages, and populations we see today.

-While we have evidence so far of only a half dozen or so known migrations out of Africa, we can surmise many took place.
-Think about the pioneering spirit of humans, the length of a millennia, and how little survives the test of time.
-It’s reasonable to assume there were bands and tribes that migrated out of Africa likely every few generations.
-How much of that DNA remains in our collective pool of DNA is under scrutiny right now and something to look forward to as the experts uncover this story.
-Our history.
+While we have evidence of only a half dozen or so known migrations out of Africa, we can surmise that many more took place.
+Consider the pioneering spirit of humans, the span of a millennia, and how little survives the test of time.
+It’s reasonable to assume bands and tribes migrated out of Africa likely every few generations from multiple locations.
+The extent to which that DNA remains in our collective pool is under scrutiny and something to look forward to as experts uncover this story—our history.

 — map / TST —